Imagine a Keto Lemon Curd Cheesecake that is zesty, creamy, and so good that no one will believe it’s sugar-free, gluten-free, and keto-friendly.

 - ¼ tsp of sea salt

-- Pre-heat oven 350 degrees.
+- Preheat oven to 350 degrees.

-- Next add the almond flour and sea salt.
+- Next, add the almond flour and sea salt.

-- Press the crust in a lightly greased 9 inch spring-form pan.
+- Press the crust in a lightly greased 9-inch springform pan.

-- Bake in a 350 degree oven for 15 to 20 minutes or until the crust is lightly browned.
+- Bake in a 350-degree oven for 15 to 20 minutes or until the crust is lightly browned.

 Keto Lemon Curd

-- Create a double boiler on the stove top by placing a large glass mixing bowl over simmering water.
-Do not allow the bowl to touch the water or use a regular double boiler.
+- Create a double boiler on the stovetop by placing a large glass mixing bowl over simmering water.
+Do not allow the bowl to touch the water, or use a regular double boiler.

-- Once the water begins to lightly simmer add the 1/4 cup of butter to the mixing bowl and allow the butter to melt.
+- Once the water begins to simmer lightly, add the 1/4 cup of butter to the mixing bowl and allow the butter to melt.

-- Next add the sugar substitute, lemon juice, lemon extract, lemon zest and sea salt.
+- Next, add the sugar substitute, lemon juice, lemon extract, lemon zest, and sea salt.

 - Combine all the ingredients and whisk until the lemon curd thickens.
 This will take anywhere from 5-7 minutes.

-- Once the lemon curd is made place the bowl in the refrigerator with plastic wrap on the surface of the curd so that a crust does not form on top.
+- Once the lemon curd is made, place the bowl in the refrigerator with plastic wrap on the surface of the curd so that a crust does not form on top.

-- You can store your keto lemon curd up to a month in a sealed container in your refrigerator.
+- You can store your keto lemon curd for up to a month in a sealed container in your refrigerator.

 - Preheat the oven to 325 degrees.

-- Place your springform pan that in a large roasting pan that is large enough to accommodate the pan without touching the sides.
+- Place your springform pan in a large roasting pan that is large enough to accommodate the pan without touching the sides.

-- Next carefully pour boiling water into the roasting pan until the water reaches half-way up the sides of the springform pan.
+- Next, carefully pour boiling water into the roasting pan until the water reaches halfway up the sides of the springform pan.

 - Bake your cheesecake for 70-90 minutes or until the cheesecake is just set and doesn't jiggle when moved.

-- Do not be concerned if your cheesecake has some cracks on the surface after baking.
+- Do not be concerned if your cheesecake has cracks on the surface after baking.
 This is perfectly normal.